-

 What steps can an acquirer of a target company take to secure deal exclusivity?

-In the context of a public offer, the target company will generally be free to discuss potential transactions with other parties until the merger protocol (which generally includes broad exclusivity arrangements) has been entered into.
-A target company may be open to grant the offeror exclusivity (prior to the execution of the merger protocol), depending on the circumstances of the case, but will in any event try to limit the term of such exclusivity.
-Due to the management board’s and supervisory board’s fiduciary duties, the target company will generally request a ‘fiduciary out’.
-Pursuant to such fiduciary out, the target company may terminate the merger protocol and pursue an alternative offer, if that offer meets the agreed requirements (e.g., a bid price which exceeds the original bid price by a specified percentage).
+In the context of a public offer, the target company will generally be free to discuss potential transactions with other parties until the merger protocol, which generally includes broad exclusivity arrangements, has been entered into.
+While a target company may be open to grant the offeror exclusivity before the execution of the merger protocol, depending on the specific circumstances of the case, it will in any event seek to limit the term of such exclusivity.
+Due to the management and supervisory boards’ fiduciary duties, the target company will generally request a ‘fiduciary out’.
+Pursuant to such fiduciary out, the target company may terminate the merger protocol and pursue an alternative offer if that offer meets the agreed requirements (e.g., a bid price which exceeds the original bid price by a specified percentage).
 As the acquirer will want deal certainty when entering into the merger protocol, it will generally require a right to match the alternative offer before the target company may terminate the merger protocol.

 In the context of a private company transaction, a potential acquirer is generally granted exclusivity early on in the transaction process (e.g., once a letter of intent is signed).
-The terms of that exclusivity arrangement are dependent on the nature of the transaction.
+The terms of the exclusivity arrangement are dependent on the nature of the transaction and are typically time-limited ranging from a few weeks to a few months.
+During the exclusivity period, the seller is generally prohibited from soliciting or engaging with other potential acquirers, allowing the potential acquirer to conduct due diligence and negotiate the definitive transaction agreements without the risk of the seller entering into an agreement with another party.

 -